manuel-lupo/InboxSmartContract/README.md

-##Inbox Smart Contract
+# Inbox Smart Contract

+## Description

-Basic smart contract that can be deployed in an internal test network, includes tests of basic functionality that was implemented.
+- Basic smart contract that can be deployed in an internal test network
+- Includes tests of basic functionality that was implemented.